Tareq553/ML-based-Telco-Churn-Predictor/README.md

 # Telco Churn Predictor

 ## Project Overview
-This project addresses the challenge of predicting customer churn in the telecommunications industry.
-The goal is to analyze customer behavior and predict whether a customer will churn (leave the service) based on historical data.
-The project uses a **machine learning** pipeline to preprocess the data, handle imbalanced datasets, and train models to classify customers into "churn" and "not churn" categories.
-The insights gained from this project can help telecom companies take proactive measures to retain customers, improve customer satisfaction, and enhance business profitability.
+This is a **Machine learning-based project** focused on addressing the challenge of customer churn prediction in the telecommunications industry.
+The objective is to analyze customer behavior and predict whether a customer is likely to churn (discontinue the service) based on historical data.
+The project involves building a robust machine learning pipeline to preprocess data, handle imbalanced datasets, and train classification models to categorize customers into "churn" and "not churn."
+Insights derived from this project will enable telecom companies to implement proactive retention strategies, enhance customer satisfaction, and drive business profitability.

 ## Motivation